Where Is the Best Place in Sri Lanka to See Elephants? I can answer this question in three words. IN THE WILD.

 Recommended Wildlife Safari Tour:

-Wildlife tip: Some jeep drivers in Sri Lanka have a habit of getting too close to wildlife.
+Wildlife tip: As mentioned above some jeep drivers in Sri Lanka have a habit of getting too close to wildlife.
 Not only is this disturbing to wildlife, it is especially dangerous around elephants given their size and habituates them to charge vehicles.
-This happened to two jeeps on my trip (not my jeep) and it scared the bejeezus of everyone in the jeep.
-I also saw this happening in Yala National Park with leopards.
-Ask your driver to keep a respectable distance from the animal, and insist on it if they are getting too close.
+In addition to what I saw happen with elephants in Kaudulla National park, I also saw it happen in Yala National Park with leopards.
+Ask your driver to keep a respectable distance from the animal.
+Insist on it if they are getting too close.
 Your safety and the animal’s welfare are far more important than getting too close for a better photo!

 Minneriya National Park